zentrum-lexikographie/dwdsmor/README.md

 ### Building DWDSmor lexica

-For generating a lexicon from XML sources of DWDS articles in `lexicon/wb/` `lexicon/aux/`, run:
+For generating a lexicon from XML sources of DWDS articles in `lexicon/wb/` or `lexicon/aux/`, run: